-The expressive power of general-purpose languages and compiler infrastructures like LLVM has given rise to an approach focused on designing languages with mathematical formalization that reduces black-boxing.
-Faust [48], for instance, is a language that retains a graph-based structure akin to UGens but is built on a formal system called Block Diagram Algebra.
-Thanks to its formalization, Faust can be transpiled into various low-level languages such as C, C++, or Rust and can also be used as external objects in Max or Pure Data.
+The expressive power of general-purpose languages and compiler infrastructures like LLVM have given rise to an approach focused on designing languages with formalized abstractions that reduce black-boxing.
+Faust [44], for example, is a language that retains a graph-based structure akin to UGens but is built on a formal system called Block Diagram Algebra.
+This system integrates primitives for reading and writing internal states, which are essential for operations like delays and filters.
+Thanks to its formalization, Faust can be transpiled into general-purpose languages such as C, C++, or Rust and can also be used as an External Object in environments like Max or Pure Data.

-Languages like Kronos [49] and mimum [50], which are based on the more general computational model of lambda calculus, focus on PCM-based signal processing while exploring interactive meta-operations on programs [51] and balancing self-contained semantics with interoperability with other general-purpose languages [52].
+Languages like Kronos [?] and mimum [?], which are based on the more general computational model of lambda calculus, focus on PCM-based signal processing while exploring interactive meta-operations on programs [?] and balancing self-contained semantics with interoperability with other general-purpose languages [?].

-Domain-specific languages (DSLs) are constructed within a double bind: they aim to specialize in a particular purpose while still providing a certain degree of expressive freedom through coding.
-In this context, efforts like Extempore, Kronos, and mimum are not merely programming languages for music but are also situated within the broader research context of functional reactive programming (FRP), which focuses on representing time-varying values in computation.
-Most computing models lack an inherent concept of real-time and instead operates based on discrete computational steps.
+Domain-specific languages (DSLs) are constructed within a double bind: they aim to specialize in a particular purpose while still providing a certain degree of expressive freedom through programming.
+In this context, efforts like Extempore, Kronos, and mimum are not merely programming languages for music but are also situated within the broader research context of Functional Reactive Programming (FRP), which focuses on representing time-varying values in computation.
+Most computer hardware lacks an inherent concept of real time and instead operates based on discrete computational steps.
 Similarly, low-level general-purpose programming languages do not natively include primitives for real-time concepts.
 Consequently, the exploration of computational models tied to time-a domain inseparable from music-remains vital and has the potential to contribute to the theoretical foundations of general-purpose programming languages.

-However, strongly formalized languages come with another trade-off.
-While they allow UGens to be defined without black-boxing, understanding the design and implementation of these languages often requires expert knowledge.
-This can create a deeper division between language developers and users, in contrast to the many but small and shallow divisions seen in the multi-language paradigm, like SuperCollider developers, external UGen developers, client language developers (e.g., TidalCycles), SuperCollider users, and client language users.
+However, strongly formalized languages come with their own trade-offs.
+While they allow UGens to be defined without black-boxing, understanding the design and implementation of these languages often requires advanced knowledge.
+This can create a significant divide between language developers and users, in contrast to the more segmented roles seen in the Multi-Language paradigm-such as SuperCollider developers, external UGen developers, client language developers (e.g., TidalCycles), SuperCollider users, and client language users.

-Although there is no clear solution to this trade-off, one intriguing idea is the development of self-hosting languages for music-that is, languages whose their own compilers are written in the language itself.
+Although there is no clear solution to this trade-off, one intriguing idea is the development of self-hosting languages for music-that is, languages where their own compilers are written in the language itself.
 At first glance, this may seem impractical.
 However, by enabling users to learn and modify the language's mechanisms spontaneously, this approach could create an environment that fosters deeper engagement and understanding among users.

-5. CONCLUSION
+4. CONCLUSION

 This paper has reexamined the history of computer music and music programming languages with a focus on the universalism of PCM and the black-boxing tendencies of the Unit Generator paradigm.
 Historically, it was expected that the clear division of roles between engineers and composers would enable the creation of new forms of expression using computers.
-Indeed, from the perspective of Post-Acousmatic discourse, some, such as Holbrook and Rudi, still consider this division to be a positive development:
+Indeed, from the perspective of Post-Acousmatic discourse, some, like Holbrook and Rudi, still consider this division to be a positive development:

 Most newer tools abstract the signal processing routines and variables, making them easier to use while removing the need for understanding the underlying processes in order to create meaningful results.
 Composers no longer necessarily need mathematical and programming skills to use the technologies.
+These abstractions are important, as they hide many of the technical details and make the software and processes available to more people, and form the basis for what can arguably be seen as a new folk music.
 [10, p2]